 The professional association of publishers of German-language children’s and young adult literature Arbeitsgemeinschaft von Jugendbuchverlagen e.V. (avj) cannot, of course, guarantee that your work will be published.
 Nor can it take on the task of personally contacting the publisher for you, but the avj can give you tips that will improve the chances of your work standing out from the flood of submissions that publishers receive, or advise you on how to impress an editor in a personal interview.
+The avj cannot review your manuscript and does not forward the manuscript to our members.

 1 The first and most important step is to be well informed about the publishing landscape and to gain a knowledge of various publishing houses’ publication programs.
 You can do this with the help of this catalogue, for example, or by researching online.
 Taking a look round a book shop or the publishers’ stands at a book fair is also a good way of gaining an overview of the publishers’ different program categories and the genres they cover.